 This program is designed to foster creative and dynamic teaching across humanistic disciplines and departments, in the interest of generating innovative new courses and teaching formats.
-This year we will consider proposals from two faculty members with different areas of expertise within the same department.
-However, all things being equal, preference will be given to those proposals which bring together colleagues and, ideally, students from different departments, disciplines, and schools.
+We will consider proposals from two faculty members with different areas of expertise within the same department, however preference will be given to those proposals which bring together colleagues and, ideally, students from different departments, disciplines, and schools.
 Existing courses may be used for the team-taught initiative, or new courses may be proposed, either to be cross-listed in different departments and/or schools.
-Funded courses will be offered in spring or fall of 2015.
+Funded courses will be offered in spring or fall of 2016.

 All full-time faculty in the humanities and arts at NYU.

 Faculty members must consult with their department chairs regarding their intent to apply.
 It is expected that the proposed course will be offered during spring or fall 2016, and will count as one full course toward their normal teaching load for that semester.
 Chairs should write a brief letter in support of the proposal and indicate their departments’ willingness to assign the faculty members in this manner during that semester.

 Successful proposals will both draw on and reflect the disciplinary and research interests of the two faculty members and address either a wide-ranging problem in the humanities or the interface between humanistic and artistic or cultural inquiry.